 During each sandbar inspection, observations and recordings were made that included: date, time, status of the sandbar, general location of the mouth, tidal stage, water temperature, and discharge at the Robles Fish Facility and the USGS Foster Park gage station.
-The sandbar was open on 02 January 2015 and its status was monitored once every two weeks through June.
+The sandbar was open on 05 January 2016 and its status was monitored once every two weeks through June.
 Outside of the fish passage augmentation season the sandbar was monitored at least monthly.

-During the reporting period, July 2014 through June 2015, the mouth of the Ventura River was inspected 22 times to determine if the sandbar was open or closed.
-There were 14 observations that occurred during the fish passage augmentation season (January through June 2015) and 8 observations outside of the season.
-The sandbar was open only 14% of the time during the fish passage augmentation season (Appendix 4).
-At the beginning of the fish passage augmentation season, the sandbar was open and volitional passage into the estuary was possible.
-Only during three inspections was the sandbar open (middle of December and first half of January), and the sandbar was closed for the remainder of the 2015 fish passage augmentation season.
-During five of the inspections when the sandbar was closed, there was evidence (i.e., wet sand on the lagoon side of the sandbar with a small debris line) that intermittent saltwater intrusions occurred that overtopped the sandbar.
-However, these overtoppings were not sufficient to erode the sandbar and cause water to exit the lagoon.
-This condition occurred was present during 32% of the closed sandbar observations.
-When the sandbar opened as a result of a December storm, the period was brief and the sandbar reformed.
-On the days the sandbar was inspected during the reporting period, the mean daily discharge at the USGS Foster Park gage station ranged from approximately 0 to 3 cfs and 0 to 16 cfs at the Robles Fish Facility.
-When the sandbar was open, the river was observed exiting from the west side of the estuary during the reporting period.
+During the reporting period, July 2015 through June 2016, the mouth of the Ventura River was inspected 26 times to determine if the sandbar was open or closed.
+There were 16 observations that occurred during the fish passage augmentation season (January through June 2016) and 10 observations outside of the season.
+The sandbar was open the majority of the time during the fish passage augmentation season (Appendix 4).
+The sandbar was closed to start the fish passage augmentation season, but opened on 05 January 2016 when volitional passage into the estuary became possible.
+In mid and late January the sandbar was closed, but re-opened after a small rain event in early February.
+The sandbar remained open until June.
+On the days the sandbar was inspected during the reporting period, the mean daily discharge at the USGS Foster Park gage station ranged from approximately 0 to 6 cfs and 0 to 5 cfs at the Robles Fish Facility.
+When the sandbar was open, the river was observed primarily exiting from the east side of the estuary during the reporting period.